-Despite its impressive track record, Jensen's model (like all socalled kinematic models) suffers from two significant shortcomings, both of which stem from its basis in onedimensional momentum theory.
-The first of these limitations is that 1-D momentum theory, and consequently Jensen's wake model, is not valid for $C_T > 1$, as may be seen from Equation 2.
+Despite its impressive track record, Jensen's model suffers from two significant shortcomings, both of which stem from its basis in one-dimensional momentum theory.
+The first of these limitations is that 1-D momentum theory, and consequently Jensen's wake model, is not valid for $C_T > 1$, as may be seen from Equation (2).
 This condition, though not overly common, may be observed at low wind speeds for a non-negligible number of commercial wind turbines [11].
-The second limitation stems from two of the 1-D momentum theory's key assumptions, namely (1) no frictional drag, and (2) a non-rotating wake.
-While these assumptions may be appropriate at optimum operating conditions (i.e. around rated wind speed), the effects of frictional drag and the rotating wake may not be neglected at high tipspeed-ratios (low-to-negative angles of attack) and at low tipspeed-ratios, where the blades are pitched to maintain constant power and to reduce aerodynamic loading.
+The second limitation stems from two of 1-D momentum theory's key assumptions, namely (1) no frictional drag, and (2) a non-rotating wake.
+While these assumptions may be appropriate at optimum operating conditions (i.e. around rated wind speed), the effects of frictional drag and the rotating wake may not be neglected at high tip-speed-ratios (low-to-negative angles of attack) and at low tip-speedratios, where the blades are pitched to maintain constant power and to reduce aerodynamic loading.

-In order to overcome the above-mentioned limitations, we are currently developing a new analytical wake model which focuses on the relationship between the velocity deficit in the wake and the wind turbine's tip-speed-ratio.
+In order to overcome the above-mentioned limitations, we are currently developing a new analytical wake model which focuses on the numerically calculated relationship between the velocity deficit in the wake and the wind turbine's thrust coefficient.
 To this end, we have performed a number of unsteady 3D full-rotor CFD simulations, using the commercial RANS-based code STAR-CCM+.
-The modelled domain is illustrated in Figure 4, and a view of the surface mesh on the wind turbine hub and blades is shown in Figure 5.
+The modelled domain is illustrated in Figure 2, and a view of the surface mesh on the wind turbine hub and blades is shown in Figure 3.
 The computational domain has a diameter of four rotor diameters (4D), and extends two rotor diameters (2D) upstream, and eight rotor diameters (8D) downstream.

 The target wind turbine for this study was the NREL 5 MW reference turbine, and our CFD results were validated against the power and thrust coefficients provided in the target wind turbine's documentation [12].
-Figure 6 shows that there is excellent agreement between the two sets of power and thrust coefficients, giving us confidence that our mesh resolution near the wind turbine is sufficiently fine.
-However, in order to assess the validity of the results throughout the downstream wake region, we performed a mesh independence assessment, running a number of different mesh configurations, some of which are shown in Figure 7, together with their respective mesh counts, and then parametrically analysing the wake profiles (circumferentially-averaged velocity distributions) at several downstream locations (Figure 8).
+Figure 4 shows that there is excellent agreement between the two sets of power data and thrust coefficients, giving us confidence that our mesh resolution near the wind turbine is sufficiently fine.